comatory/oldGamesScraper/readme.md

 - [PyPDF2](http://mstamy2.github.io/PyPDF2/) (1.24)
 - [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/bs4/doc/) (2.7.0)

-These can all be installed easily via [pip](https://pypi.python.org/pypi/pip/).
-Example `pip install urllib2`.
+These can all be installed easily via [pip](https://pypi.python.org/pypi/pip/) like this:

+	pip install Pillow PyPDF2 beautifulsoup4

 Everything works well in `virtualenv` and it is actually a recommended way to run this script.

 ## Usage